 2) Cutting tap

-The service life of the tap will be extended exponentially with each additional cutting tap tooth.
-The test shows that the service life of the tool will be doubled for every half of the cutting tooth thread.
+The service life of a tap can be significantly extended with each additional cutting tap tooth.
+Tests have shown that the tool’s lifespan can be doubled for every half of the cutting tooth thread.

-Unlike other tools, the chip load of tap can only change with the number of chip removal slots and the length of the cutting tap.
+Unlike other tools, the chip load of a tap can only be altered by the number of chip removal slots and the length of the cutting tap.

 3) Inverted tap: